The New Dinosaurs: Initial response

-Legacy
+Later assessment and legacy

+In 2008, British paleontologist and science writer Darren Naish offered a more redeeming look at the Lank, pointing out that if pterosaurs were to become terrestrial, azhdarchids were the most likely group to do so and that azhdarchids would have used a gait similar to that of giraffes when walking.
+Paul, Unwin and Naish all pointed out that the sheer diversity seen in pterosaurs within the book is somewhat unlikely as the group was low in diversity at the point of the Cretaceous-Paleogene extinction event, the azhdarchids being the only living group.
+Paul even went on to state that he considered pterosaurs surviving into the Cenozoic "doubtful" even if the extinction event had not happened.

-Many of the hypothetical animals created for The New Dinosaurs ended up resembling actual Mesozoic creatures that have since been discovered, both in appearance and in behaviour.
+Many of the hypothetical animals created for The New Dinosaurs resemble actual Mesozoic creatures that have since been discovered, both in appearance and in behaviour.
 Many of the hypothetical dinosaurs featured in the book are covered in fuzzy integument, which in modern times have been discovered in dinosaurs of most groups.
 The tree-climbing arbrosaurs are similar to actual tree-climbing small theropods such as Microraptor (described in 2000) and the large terrestrial pterosaurs, such as the aforementioned "lank", resemble some animals in the actual pterosaur group Azhdarchidae.
 Further examples include the ant-eating "pangaloon" (which resembles some later discovered alvarezsaurids) and the tree-climbing "nauger" with elongated fingers (which resembles Scansoriopteryx).
+Further ideas presented in the book that had little to no evidence in the 1980s but has since been found in the fossil record include semi-aquatic dinosaurs, arctic dinosaurs, and dinosaurs subjected to insular dwarfism.

+There have also been many paleontological developments since 1988 that The New Dinosaurs did not predict, especially in regard to the diversity of certain clades at the end of the Cretaceous.
+The book gives little attention to crocodylomorphs, birds, squamates, and mammals, groups now known to have been highly diverse already 66 million years ago.
+As an example, mammals in The New Dinosaurs never evolved digging, tree-living, or gliding forms and are represented in the book by a single insectivore, the "zwim".
+Mammals have since 1988 been discovered to have been digging, gliding, and living in trees since at least the Late Jurassic.
+Several prominent dinosaur groups were also not known in 1988 (for instance scansoriopterygids and alvarezsaurs) or known only partially (such as rebbachisaurs and therizinosaurs).
+The artwork in The New Dinosaurs shows most dinosaurs with skinny tails and vaguely mammalian rear ends, whereas later research demonstrated that almost all dinosaurs had thick tails with caudofemoralis muscles.

+Adaptation and influence

+In 2008, The New Dinosaurs was adapted into a Japanese manga series by Tokyo-based company Diamond.
 Peter Jackson's 2005 film King Kong featured a complete ecosystem on the film's version of Skull Island populated with descendants of Mesozoic animals.
 The designers of these animals (Weta Workshop) were inspired by Dixon's works, in particular The New Dinosaurs.
-In 2008, The New Dinosaurs was adapted into a Japanese manga series by Tokyo-based company Diamond.